leftygithub/Beyond-The-Borders---Legacy-Edition-3.7.6.-/docs/source/usage.rst

 ------------

 1. Create a Beyond The Borders - Legacy Edition (3.7.6.) folder for use during installation/set-up (Must be created on your C:Drive).
-2. Install SPT (Single Player Tarkov) correctly in the created Beyond The Borders - Legacy Edition (3.7.6.) folder:  https://hub.sp-tarkov.com/files/file/672-spt-installer/ Make sure to run the server & launcher at once before the next steps.
+2. `Install SPT <https://hub.sp-tarkov.com/files/file/672-spt-installer/>`_ (Single Player Tarkov) correctly in the created Beyond The Borders - Legacy Edition (3.7.6.) folder.
+Make sure to run the server & launcher at once before the next steps.
 Do not create a profile or copy live tarkov settings.
 Then close out of both server and launcher
 3. Delete all the folders except for ``EscapeFromTarkov_Data`` , ``EscapeFromTarkov.exe``, ``EscapeFromTarkov_BE.exe``
 4. Extract patcher (BtB-Patcher-3.7.6.7z) with 7zip ONLY into a separate folder. `Patcher <https://drive.google.com/file/d/10mXnFqAa-ktwFD64DWNU34ScWxUZ68I6/view?usp=sharing>`_
 5. Copy the files inside the ``BtB-Patcher-3.7.6.7z`` newly extracted folder into the ``Beyond The Borders - Legacy Edition (3.7.6.) folder``.